Learn more about Omidyar Network’s framework for investing for both social impact and financial returns.

 The impact investing industry has long debated whether there is a necessary trade-off between financial returns and social impact.
 While many impact investors are eager to answer definitively one way or the other, Omidyar Network’s 12 years of experience and $1BN in investments have led us to a different answer:

-Our newest report, Across the Returns Continuum, published in the winter edition of the Stanford Social Innovation Review, introduces the framework by which we consider the potential financial returns and social impact of our investments.
+Our newest report, Across the Returns Continuum, published in the Winter 2017 edition of the Stanford Social Innovation Review, introduces the framework by which we consider the potential financial returns and social impact of our investments.
 We have defined a returns continuum that extends from fully commercial investments at one end to philanthropic grants at the other—and includes a broad range of viable investment profiles, some of which involve a trade-off between social return and financial impact, and many of which do not.

 As a philanthropic investment firm, our intention has always been to support firms with the potential for significant social impact.
 At the beginning of our journey, our portfolio reflected our initial belief that only commercial-grade investments and nonprofit organizations were capable of such impact.
 But along the way, we identified something of a middle ground—subcommercial firms that have significant impact on the market in which they operate, by pioneering a new and innovative market, impacting public policy, or providing industry infrastructure.
 These firms—because of the populations they are trying to serve, or the countries in which they operate—often require more patience and upfront capital than commercial investors are willing to provide.